EHB-MCT/assignment-1-python-gpt-staf-julien/README.md

 ## Up & running (optional)
 1. Open your terminal (inside VSC or PowerShel).
-2. add this comment tin the termiinal : `pip install -r ./requirements.txt`.
+2. add this comment tin the terminal : `pip install -r ./requirements.txt`.
 3. Run the project with this : `python main.py`

 ## API endpoints